mstksg/mutable/doc/index.md

 every item in the entire vector every step, being *O(n \* l)* , with *n* number of repetitions and *l* length of vector and number of fields.
 With mutable vectors and mutable cells, this now becomes *O(n + l)*.

+The main motivation for this library is to implement *automatically derivable* piecewise-mutable references for the purposes of mutation-heavy algorithms, like artificial neural networks.
+In the end, you're able to have an Artificial Neural Network (which can have huuuuge vectors) and being able to do piecewise updates on them (automatically) without having to copy over the entire network every training step.